Bharat Scouts and Guides: Sethna's 18th West Bombay Scout Group

-Henry Warington Smyth Baden-Powell KC (3 February 1847 – 24 April 1921), known as Warrington, was a British admiralty lawyer, master mariner and canoeist.
-Robert, asked him to write a manual for Sea Scouts.
-He wrote a book on Sea Scouting and held positions in The Boy Scouts Association, formed by his brother, Robert Baden-Powell.

-In June 1912, his book, Sea Scouting and Seamanship for Boys was published.

-In 2011, a Sea Scout Group of the Portuguese Corpo Nacional de Escutas based in The Azores, named their 16-metre sailing yacht Almirante Warrington Baden-Powell in his honour.
-In 2012, a bronze bust of Warington was unveiled by Edward Baden-Powell, the great grandson of Sir George Baden-Powell, at The Scout Association's national headquarters at Gilwell Park in Essex.

 Notable members

 Vivian Bose was a member of the World Scout Committee of the World Organization of the Scout Movement from 1947 until 1949.

 In 1969, Mrs. Lakshmi Mazumdar was awarded the Bronze Wolf, the only distinction of the World Organization of the Scout Movement, awarded by the World Scout Committee for exceptional services to world Scouting.

 Program

 The association describes its aims in its mission: